 Lyford Crescent is the main entrance and exit and becomes congested at peak times.
 Parents are encouraged to use the three alternative entrances: Tobago Place, Wylie Avenue and Regency Place.

 Year 6 students undergo training each year with the NZ Police to enable them to operate the crossing on Tonkin Drive as trained Road Patrollers.
-This service relies on the assistance of Parent Volunteers which is a great way for parents to be involved in the school.
-We encourage you to remind your child about safe walking and using the crossings.
+This service relies on the assistance of Parent Volunteers, which is a great way for parents to be involved in the school.
+We encourage you to remind your child about safe walking and using the designated crossings.

 HOME AND SCHOOL COMMUNICATION

-By next year all newsletters will be delivered electronically.
+All newsletters will be delivered electronically.
 Please inform the office if you’d like to receive these in hard copy.